Light-harvesting enhanced by quantum ratchet states: Model

 with $\beta=1/k_{B}T$, is calculated using the temperature of the corresponding bath.
 Therefore, for the optical dissipator, these terms take the form

 where $ \kappa_{opt}$ is the spontaneous decay rate of a single, isolated dipole.
 We have assumed that the temperature of the optical bath is $T_{opt}=5800$~K \cite{WurfelBook, Zhang16, Fruchtman16}.

 For the vibrational bath we assume a structureless Ohmic spectral density \cite{Knox02, Toutounji02}, which behaves similar to Drude-Lorentz at high temperature, and which has been used to model excitonic transfer in light-harvesting complexes \cite{Fassioli12, Kreisbeck14}.
 We thereby construct the following rate:

 where $\kappa_{vib}$ represents a characteristic phonon timescale, here chosen to be on the order of picoseconds, and $\bar{\omega}_{vib}$ is the average phonon transition frequency\footnote{This assumption ensures the necessary hierarchy of optical and vibrational baths for ratcheting.}.
+Note that in order for ratcheting to function in the outlined system, the timescale of phonon relaxation must be the fastest in the hierarchy of relevant rates, but given such a hierarchy its specific value does not significantly affect the results.
 Therefore, the full quantum master equation for the density matrix, $\rho$, of the antenna system described, takes the form:

 \textit{Polaron Frame --- } In the case of a stronger interaction between antenna and vibrational environment, as can be expected in many typical molecular systems, the model explored thus far is not sufficient.
-Such a situation is then better described following a polaron transformation which affects the phonon bath in such a way as to completely remove the phonon interaction terms \cite{Gross82, Nazir16}.
+Such a situation is then better described following a polaron transformation, which affects the phonon bath in such a way as to completely remove the phonon interaction terms \cite{Gross82, Nazir16}.
 The transformation is captured by the following unitary operator:

 The transformed antenna system Hamiltonian includes an effective rescaling of the transition frequencies and hopping terms:

 where the frequency $\omega^{s \prime}_{j} = \omega^{s}_{j} - \Lambda$ is shifted by a renormalisation energy,